apptainer/singularity-admindocs/configfiles.rst

 .. code-block:: none

-    $ sudo singularity remote remove --global company-remote [sudo] password for dave:
+    $ sudo singularity remote remove --global company-remote
     INFO:    Remote "company-remote" removed.

 .. note::

-   Once users login to a system wide endpoint, a copy of the endpoint will be listed in a their ``~/.singularity/remote.yaml`` file.
+   Once users log in to a system wide endpoint, a copy of the endpoint will be listed in a their ``~/.singularity/remote.yaml`` file.
 This means modifications or removal of the system-wide endpoint will not be reflected in the users configuration unless they remove the endpoint themselves.